From Neah Bay to Key West: The story behind one man’s 4,764-mile cross-country cycling adventure

 Stephen Gay, died on Sept.
 29, 2018.
 However, some of those final conversations the brothers had triggered Robert’s current mission to bike across the United States, from Neah Bay, Washington, to Key West, Florida.

 It had always been this somewhat fantastical idea.
 He had done some road trips, and had always thought, “man, I’d love to bike this.”
 Yet it was — for lack of a better word — a crazy idea.
 He’s a novice biker.
 He has a wife and two kids, he’s Zevia’s Chief Strategy Officer and Executive VP of Sales and Marketing.
 He was about to turn 60.
 But this was his dream.
 So on Oct.
-11, 2018, at his brother’s celebration of life, Robert decided to begin his quest to bike from the Northwest corner of the United States to the Southeast corner.
+11, 2018, at his brother’s celebration of life, Robert decided to begin his quest to bike from the Northwest corner of the continental United States to the Southeast corner.

 He’s trying to average around 60 miles a day, with at least a mile of that ridden on his brother’s bike from 1982.
 (Don’t worry, Gay had it fixed up in preparation for the trip.)